Best Color Film For Beautiful Photographs

 120mm Film: Also called medium format, 120mm is similar to 35mm but bigger, measuring 120 millimeters.
 This film is more widely used by emerging and professional photographers and offers finer grain, sharper images, and more information.
 A larger film size allows your photograph to accept more information and light.

 4x5 Film: 4x5 sheet film, and other large format films, differ from 35mm and 120mm.
 While the other two are on rolls, large format film comes in sheets.
-Meaning every image has to be loaded into the camera versus being able to shoot consistently on a roll.
+Meaning, every image has to be loaded into the camera versus being able to shoot consistently on a roll.
 The benefit of this film is that it offers a remarkable amount of detail and sharpness to images.
 With the film being 4x5 inches, you get a considerably larger image.
 While this format is not the most popular among mainstream photographers, many fine art professionals and emerging photographers (like me) still photograph with it.

 Top 5 Color Negative Films To Try Today: